remzi-arpacidusseau/ostep-projects/concurrency-webserver/README.md

 # Finally: Some New Functionality!

-In this project, you will be adding three key pieces of functionality to the basic web server.
+In this project, you will be adding two key pieces of functionality to the basic web server.
 First, you make the web server multi-threaded.
 Second, you will implement different scheduling policies so that requests are serviced in different orders.
-Third, you will add statistics to measure how the web server is performing.
 You will also be modifying how the web server is invoked so that it can handle new input parameters (e.g., the number of threads to create).